alexmavr/swarm-nbt/README.md

 		docker run --rm -v inventory:/inventory -v /var/run/docker.sock:/var/run/docker.sock alexmavr/swarm-nbt start
 	```

 2) Expose port 3000 on that manager and visit it through the browser.
+Username:
+admin, Password: admin

 3) Create a prometheus datasource and point it to the IP of the manager at port
 9090

 4) Import the grafana dashboard from the `grafana.json` file in this repository

 To stop the benchmark tool, run the following command on the initial swarm manager
 node